Embed video without YouTube ads or buffering. Try SmartVideo free →

 How do I check the bitrate of a video file?

-On Windows, right-click the file > Properties > Details.
-On Mac, open it in QuickTime and press Command+I. For detailed analysis, use a free tool like MediaInfo.
+On Windows, right-click the file then go to Properties then Details.
+On Mac, open it in QuickTime and press Command+I. For detailed analysis, use a free tool like MediaInfo (mediaarea.net).

 Should I use H.264 or H.265 (HEVC)?